learn-co-curriculum/phase-3-programming-univbasics-4-reading-values-from-hashes/README.md

 ## Handle a `nil` Response When No Key Is Found

-If we use the bracket method and pass in a value that does not match a key on the hash, Ruby will return `nil`:
+If we use the bracket notation and pass in a value that does not match a key on the hash, Ruby will return `nil`:

 ```ruby